-Bee Control Services
+Bee Control and Removal Services

-Welcome to Wheeler's Bee Control.
-We service the Orange County, Los Angeles, Riverside, Murrieta, Temecula, Corona, Eastvale and San Diego area.
+Welcome to Wheeler's Bee Removal.
+We service the Orange County, Los Angeles, Riverside, Murrieta, Temecula, Winchester, Corona, Eastvale and San Diego area.
 Wheeler's Bee control experts are in the business of bee removal and wasp removal.
 Wheeler's Bee Control has Licensed technician's and years of experience with any problems you have in regards to bee removal or wasps extermination.
 Our goal is to give you the correct knowledge about bees and wasp so you can make a good decision.
 We give advice, competitive pricing and immediate professional bee removal services.
 Call Wheeler's Bee Control Today!

-Bee Extermination Facts
+Bee Removal Extermination Facts

 Are they honey bees or are they Africanized?